kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 A Pod cannot be `Ready` until all init containers have succeeded.
 The ports on an init container are not aggregated under a Service.
-A Pod that is initializing is in the `Pending` state but should have a condition `Initializing` set to true.
+A Pod that is initializing is in the `Pending` state but should have a condition `Initialized` set to true.

 If the Pod [restarts](#pod-restart-reasons), or is restarted, all init containers must execute again.